TorchedSammy/blog/content/posts/terminal-emulators.md

 (looking at you Alacritty).

 I really think at this point terminals on Windows may be better.
-Unless another terminal comes around and has Alacritty's performance and how WezTerm/kitty handle fonts and fallbacks, I may have to continue using Alacritty or deal with WezTerm's RAM usage.
+Unless another terminal comes around and has Alacritty's performance with how WezTerm/kitty handle fonts and fallbacks, I may have to continue using Alacritty or deal with WezTerm's RAM usage.

 And no, I'm not using st.